davevs/dvxte/README.md

 DVXTE is a docker container with several vulnerable applications.
 By using a docker container it's easy to setup and can easily be reset to it's starting point.

-Currently the following training environments are implemented in the Docker container:
+Currently the container contains the following tools and applications:

+**Vulnerable applications:**
   * DVWA          https://github.com/digininja/DVWA
   * WebGoat       https://github.com/WebGoat/WebGoat
   * Juiceshop     https://github.com/bkimminich/juice-shop